NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.remote.control-use-cert:

 control-use-cert: *<yes or no>*
+    For localhost
+    :ref:`control-interface:<unbound.conf.remote.control-interface>` you can
-    For localhost **control-interface:** you can disable the use of TLS by setting this option to "no", default is "yes".
+    disable the use of TLS by setting this option to "no", default is "yes".
     For local sockets, TLS is disabled and the value of this option is ignored.

 .. _unbound.conf.remote.server-key-file:

 server-key-file: *<private key file>*
     Path to the server private key, by default :file:`unbound_server.key`.
-    This file is generated by the *unbound-control-setup* utility.
+    This file is generated by the *unbound-control-setup(8)* utility.
     This file is used by the Unbound server, but not by :doc:`unbound-control(8)</manpages/unbound-control>`.